TheOdinProject/curriculum/foundations/installations/command_line_basics.md

 2. With your newly discovered CLI super powers, practice creating a folder and a few files using the `mkdir`, `touch`, and `cd` commands introduced in the previous step.
 As an example, a basic website might have a main `index.html` file, a CSS stylesheet file called `style.css`, and a folder for `images`.
 Think about how you could create these files with the commands and put it into practice!

-3. In this exercise, you will practice creating files and directories and deleting them.
-You'll need to enter the commands for this exercise in your terminal.
+3. Let's practice creating files and directories and deleting them!
+You'll need to enter the commands for the steps below in your terminal.
 If you can't recall how to open a terminal, scroll up for a reminder.

     1. Create a new directory in your home directory with the name `test`.
     2. Navigate to the `test` directory.